Funding

 State higher education institutions are funded from the state budget i.e. from the budgetary resources of the central bodies which administer the relevant institutions (the Defence University predominantly from the Ministry of Defence, the Police Academy from the Ministry of Interior).
 In the above-mentioned cases, the Higher Education Act permits the provision of funds to a military university and the Ministry of Education, Youth and Sports.
 This provision is related to security studies students who are not active service soldiers.
 The Higher Education Act also lists the competencies of the Ministry of Defence and the Ministry of the Interior for the respective state universities.
 In the area of funding these are specifically the distribution of the state budget resources and the control of legality and efficiency of resource handling.
 Furthermore, for example, these Ministries set the level of fees at their institutions.

-A legal entity authorised to operate as a private higher education institution is obliged to secure funds for its educational and scientific, research, developmental, artistic, or other creative activities.
+A legal entities authorised to operate as a private higher education institution are obliged to secure funds for their educational and scientific, research, developmental, artistic, or other creative activities.
 The Ministry of Education, Youth and Sports may provide private higher education institutions with funding for the types of scholarships defined, see Private higher education institutions.

 The financing of public higher education institutions, described in this section, comes from a number of sources.
 The main source (about 70 % of the public higher education institutions' annual income) is the state budget (Chapter of the Ministry of Education, Youth and Sports).
 Other resources are the means provided by other public resources (from state resources, the National Fund, regional and municipal budgets), yields of auxiliary activities, fees associated with studies, returns on property, or gifts and legacies.